BlackCLayda/bnChallenge/README.md

-# BN Challenge
+# BN Challenge 👓

 * a simple client-server application for uploading/downloading files.
 The application consists of two parts:
 1. A client, which can select a file and upload it to the server.
 A client can download the previously uploaded file from the server.
 2. A server, which receives files from clients, and serves the files back to them upon request.

-* The application only supports txt and pdf files so far.
+* The application only handles txt and pdf files so far.
 * Note that if you use an IDE, the client and the server are two different projects